swiftly-solution/documentation/src/docs/scripting/events/gameevents/onachievementwritefailed.md

 ---

 # OnAchievementWriteFailed
-This event is triggered when Used for a notification message when an achievement fails to write
+This event is triggered when achievement_write_failed is triggered.
 ::: tabs
 @tab Lua
 ```lua